diego-aslz/nd_transcriber/README.md

 origin = Origin.new('John', 'Doe', 'M')

 # The kind of object being copied doesn't matter.
 It just needs to have the
-# attributes or methods Transcriber was told to copy from.
+# attributes or methods NdTranscriber was told to copy from.
 dest   = Dest.transcribe(origin)

 dest.name          # => 'John'